 Above: the two ladies provided protection between death and rebirth

 So the symbols of Upper and Lower Egypt, Nekhbet and Wadjet were also symbols of our upper and lower worlds.
 The Eye of Horus then, is the all-seeing third eye that knows both the exoteric and esoteric domains.
 It is the balance point between perceived opposites, the vortex between dimensions and the secret path between death and rebirth.
 The two ladies then, act as guardians for those wishing to expand their consciousness.
 Their protective instincts have guided sincere initiates for thousands of years.

 The Eye of Horus represents the dimensional gates that open up between dawn and sunrise.
 This is the transitional time between night and day where the first response of the Earth can be felt from the caress of the Sun.
 Nature stirs and the Earth stretches out to meet the touch of her lover.
 This is the perfect time to meditate as the Sun fills our hearts with profound love.
 This “divine rapture” is beautifully captured by the movie City of Angels.
-In this story the angels gather on the beach every morning to watch the sunrise.
-The “singing sun” carries them away in fits of ecstasy.
-Even the beach is a metaphor for balance, signifying the transition between liquid and solid.
+In this film the angels gather on the beach every morning to watch the sunrise.
+This “singing sun” carries them away in fits of ecstasy.
+Even the beach is a metaphor for balance, signifying the transition between states.